-Neurofeedback can be a powerful method to help treat alcoholism.
-In the classic history of Neurofeedback, A Symphony in the Brain: the Evolution of the New Brain Wave Biofeedback, the author Jim Robbins says: “Research shows that alcoholics cannot produce the appropriate type of Alpha waves.
-The frequency that is characteristic of feeling relaxed and comfortable sometimes referred to as an ‘internal anesthetic.’
+Neurofeedback can be a powerful method which helps treat alcoholism.
+In the classic history of Neurofeedback, A Symphony in the Brain: the Evolution of the New Brain Wave Biofeedback, the author Jim Robbins says: “Research shows that alcoholics cannot produce the appropriate type of Alpha waves., the frequency that is characteristic of feeling relaxed and comfortable, sometimes referred to as an ‘internal anesthetic.’
 Without the right kind of Alpha, a person feels raw and exposed and edgy.
 Alcohol is a chemical that temporarily creates an artificial flow of good Alpha – though it comes, obviously, with the raft of other problems.
 People who have gone through Alpha–Theta training say they feel more relaxed and may no longer have the overpowering urge to drink.”
-One of the first studies about the positive effect of Neurofeedback on alcoholism showed that after 15 sessions the results included:
+One of the first studies about the positive effects of Neurofeedback on alcoholism showed that after 15 sessions the results included:

 - Increased alpha and theta brainwave production

 - Significant elevation in serum beta-endorphin levels

 Alcoholism is a chronic and often progressive disease.
 The major problem is the lack of control over drinking.
 Alcoholics Anonymous in the UK describes alcoholism as a physical compulsion, together with a mental obsession.
 Apart from having an enormous craving for alcohol, the alcoholic knows neither when nor how to stop drinking.
 Alcoholism has different facets.
 The alcoholic may be a teenager, a homeless person, or an elegant, high functioning business woman.
 It is very important to accept the problem and start the treatment because alcoholism may lead to death.
 Symptoms of Alcoholism can include:

 - A strong desire to drink alcohol